TickleThePanda/carpe-dm/src/plans/unbound.md

 ## Background

-*QUEST GIVER* is an elven wizard that worked with *IMPRISONING PARTY* but became powerful and corrupt, controlling the government and removing anybody who got in her way.
+Elidyr is an elven wizard that worked with the government of the Renaura but became powerful and corrupt, controlling the government and removing anybody who got in her way.

-What was left of the *IMPRISONING PARTY* convinced *IMPRISONER* agreed to kill the *QUEST GIVER*.
-However, *IMPRISONER* was previously her lover and instead of killing her, he instead imprisoned her in a warded tower, taking her amulet, a family heirloom, as proof of killing her.
+Lord Lunit convinced Faurin to agreed to kill the Elidyr.
+However, Faurin was previously her lover and instead of killing her, he instead imprisoned her in a warded tower, taking her amulet, a family heirloom, as proof of killing her.
 The warded tower would only allow her to leave if the amulet was returned and the tower's doorway re-opened.

-*IMPRISONER* had planned to later free *QUEST GIVER* from the tower, when he discovered a way to strip the *QUEST GIVER* of her powers.
+Faurin had planned to later free Elidyr from the tower, when he discovered a way to strip the Elidyr of her powers.

-After *IMPRISONER* returned to the *IMPRISONING PARTY* with the amulet, his victory celebrated.
-He spent the rest of his life in high regard with the *IMPRISONING PARTY* as their family scholar.
-He spent much time working in secret to find a way to free *QUEST GIVER* but to no avail.
+After Faurin returned to the Lord Lunit with the amulet, his victory celebrated.
+He spent the rest of his life in high regard with the Lord Lunit as their family scholar.
+He spent much time working in secret to find a way to free Elidyr but to no avail.
 Over time, he became a frustrated and bitter man, eventually resorting to suicide.
-Still celebrated, he was buried with the family in the Tomb of *TOMB NAME*, the amulet buried with him.
+Still celebrated, he was buried with the family in the Tomb of the Last Rehani, the amulet buried with him.

-Despite his wish to leave the world, the *IMPRISONER*'s knowledge that there is no hope of stripping the *QUEST GIVER* of her powers bound him to the amulet to prevent anybody from ever returning it to her.
+Despite his wish to leave the world, the Faurin's knowledge that there is no hope of stripping the Elidyr of her powers bound him to the amulet to prevent anybody from ever returning it to her.

-The *QUEST GIVER* has spent the last 500 years finding weaknesses in the wards, using her powers to communicate to the outside world, planning her recovery of the amulet and to escape, taking her revenge over the descendants of the *IMPRISONING PARTY*.
+The Elidyr has spent the last 500 years finding weaknesses in the wards, using her powers to communicate to the outside world, planning her recovery of the amulet and to escape, taking her revenge over the descendants of the Rehani.